The Love Boat: Production

 The one-hour sitcom was set aboard Pacific Princess, at the time a real-life Princess Cruises cruise ship.
-The Pacific Princess' twin sister vessel Island Princess was also used for the show, especially if the show's schedule conflicted with Pacific Princess's cruises or her dry dock.
+The Pacific Princess' twin sister vessel Island Princess was also used for the show, especially if the show's schedule conflicted with Pacific Princess's cruises or her annual drydocking.
+Based in the port of Los Angeles, the ship's regular ports of call were Puerto Vallarta, Acapulco and Mazatlán.
+The series was primarily filmed on sets in southern California: 20th Century Fox Studios for seasons one through five, and the Warner Hollywood Studios for the remainder of the series, and occasionally filmed aboard the actual vessels.
+Regardless of where the episode was filmed, the actual ship was extensively shown in the establishing shots.